Ryan Hunter-Reay: 2011–2014

-In 2011 Hunter-Reay returned with Andretti Autosport to drive the #28 DHL/Sun Drop Dallara IR07-Ilmor-Indy V8 HI7R.
+In 2011, Hunter-Reay returned with Andretti Autosport to drive the No. 28 DHL/Sun Drop Dallara IR07-Ilmor-Indy V8 HI7R.
 At the first two races of the season, the Honda Grand Prix of St. Petersburg on the Streets of St. Petersburg and the Honda Indy Grand Prix of Alabama at Barber Motorsports Park.
-In these races Hunter-Reay finished 21st (retired due to handling) and 14th in the races.
-At the third race of the season, the 2011 Toyota Grand Prix of Long Beach on the Streets of Long Beach Hunter-Reay started 2nd and led for 2 laps.
+In these races Hunter-Reay finished 21st (retired due to handling) and fourteenth in the races.
+At the third race of the season, the 2011 Toyota Grand Prix of Long Beach on the Streets of Long Beach Hunter-Reay started second and led for two laps.
 Hunter-Reay was on his way to a respectable finish when he suffered gearbox problems.
 Hunter-Reay's teammate Mike Conway would win the race while Hunter-Reay finished 23rd.
-At the following race, the São Paulo Indy 300 on the Streets of São Paulo Hunter-Reay started in 2nd place.
+At the following race, the São Paulo Indy 300 on the Streets of São Paulo Hunter-Reay started in second place.
 At the start of the race Hunter-Reay's steering failed and as a result Hunter-Reay drove straight into a sign along the track.
 The team made repairs to the car while the race was stopped for rain.
-Hunter-Reay would finish 18th, five laps down, due to the repairs and the crash.
+Hunter-Reay would finish eighteenth, five laps down, due to the repairs and the crash.
 At the Indianapolis 500 the Andretti team struggled in practice.
 On Bump Day Hunter-Reay was bumped from the field by teammate Marco Andretti with 55 seconds left in qualifying.
 Andretti later made a deal with A. J. Foyt Enterprises for Hunter-Reay to replace Bruno Junqueira in his already-qualified car.
-Hunter-Reay would drive the #41 ABC Supply Company/DHL/Sun Drop Dallara IR07-Ilmor-Indy V8 HI7R.
+Hunter-Reay would drive the No. 41 ABC Supply Company/DHL/Sun Drop Dallara IR07-Ilmor-Indy V8 HI7R.
 In the race Hunter-Reay started 33rd and finished 23rd, three laps down.
 Following Indianapolis Hunter-Reay would gain additional sponsorships at various races from Snapple (both Texas races), GoDaddy.com (Milwaukee, without DHL or Sun Drop) and Circle K (all other races following Indianapolis).
-Hunter-Reay would get his first top 10 of the season at the Firestone Twin 275s Race #2 at Texas Motor Speedway with a 9th-place finish after starting 5th in a race that had its starting lineup determined by a random draw.
-At the following race, the Milwaukee 225 at the Milwaukee Mile Hunter-Reay started 7th and crashed on the first lap, finishing in 26th (last) place.
-Hunter-Reay then started and finished 8th at the following race, the Iowa Corn Indy 250 at Iowa Speedway.
-At the following race of the season, the Honda Indy Toronto at Exhibition Place Hunter-Reay started 8th and finished 3rd to get his first podium of the year.
+Hunter-Reay would get his first top-ten of the season at the Firestone Twin 275s Race #2 at Texas Motor Speedway with a ninth place finish after starting fifth in a race that had its starting lineup determined by a random draw.
+At the following race, the Milwaukee 225 at the Milwaukee Mile Hunter-Reay started seventh and crashed on the first lap, finishing in 26th (last) place.
+Hunter-Reay then started and finished eighth at the following race, the Iowa Corn Indy 250 at Iowa Speedway.
+At the following race of the season, the Honda Indy Toronto at Exhibition Place, Hunter-Reay started eighth and finished third to get his first podium of the year.
 Hunter-Reay would then start and finish 7th at the next race, the Edmonton Indy at Edmonton City Centre Airport.
-Hunter-Reay then got another podium at the following race, the Honda Indy 200 at Mid-Ohio Sports Car Course with a 3rd after starting 5th.
-At the following race, the MoveThatBlock.com Indy 225 at New Hampshire Motor Speedway Hunter-Reay started 5th and led for 71 laps.
+Hunter-Reay then got another podium at the following race, the Honda Indy 200 at Mid-Ohio Sports Car Course with a third after starting fifth.
+At the following race, the MoveThatBlock.com Indy 225 at New Hampshire Motor Speedway Hunter-Reay started fifth and led for 71 laps.
 Hunter-Reay inherited the lead when several other drivers who had led the race, such as Dario Franchitti and Takuma Sato, were involved in crashes.
 Rain came in the late stages of the race.
 On lap 220 of 225 Hunter-Reay was leading Oriol Servià when the race was restarted and almost immediately teammate Danica Patrick spun due to the rain and collected several cars making the race go back to a caution.
 During this time Servià took the lead.
 INDYCAR officials decided to revert the results to lap 215 when the race was under caution for the rain.
-Hunter-Reay's best finish following the New Hampshire race was a 5th at the Kentucky Indy 300 at Kentucky Speedway.
+Hunter-Reay's best finish following the New Hampshire race was a fifth at the Kentucky Indy 300 at Kentucky Speedway.
 At the season-ending 2011 Izod IndyCar World Championship at Las Vegas Motor Speedway Hunter-Reay and Alex Tagliani made light contact while racing each other early in the race.
-The race was cancelled after Dan Wheldon was fatally injured in an accident on the 11th lap.
-Hunter-Reay would finish 7th in points for the season with 347 points.
+The race was cancelled after Dan Wheldon was fatally injured in an accident on the eleventh lap.
+Hunter-Reay would finish seventh in points for the season with 347 points.